Platonic-Systems/generics-sop-examples/draft.md

 ### Combinator-based implementation

-The above naive implementation is hopefully illustratory of how one can "transform" SOP structures straightforwardly using typeclasses.
-N-ary sums and products need to be processed at type-level, so it is not uncommon to write new type-classes to dispatch on their constructors as shown above.
-Typically however you don't have to do that, because `generics-sop` provides combinators for common operations.
+Hopefully, the above naive implementation is illustratory of how one can "transform" SOP structures straightforwardly using typeclasses.
+N-ary sums and products need to be processed at type-level, so it is not uncommon to write new type-classes to dispatch on their constructors, as shown above.
+Typically, however, you do not have to do that because `generics-sop` provides combinators for common operations.
 Here, we will rewrite the above implementation using these combinators.

 The combinators are explained in depth in [ATLGP].
 We will introduce a few in this post.
 The particular combinators we need for `geq` are: